A Health Guide On Salajeet – An Enigmatic Gift of Natureweb team

 Chronic Fatigue Syndrome:

-Chronic fatigue syndrome or CSF is a medical condition categorized by extraordinary exhaustion and fatigue that can’t be illuminated by a basic ailment.
+Chronic fatigue syndrome (CSF) is a medical condition categorized by extraordinary exhaustion and fatigue.
 As per the first round of study performed on a rat published in 2012 in the Journal of Ethnopharmacology, salajeet can help alleviate the symptoms of in chronic fatigue syndrome.

 Alzheimer’s disease is an ongoing brain disease that creates memory issues, behavioural problems, and negative ideation.
 There are allopathic treatments available to treat and improve Alzheimer’s symptoms.
 However there are some health researchers who think that due to the molecular composition of Salajeet, it can prevent and reduce the progression of Alzheimer’s diseases.

-The essential part of salajeet is a cell reinforcement recognized as fulvic acid.
+The essential part of salajeet is fulvic acid.
 This amazing antioxidant agent adds to cognitive wellbeing by forestalling the aggregation of tau protein that are significant part of human nervous system, however any accumulation can cause serious cell damage and other problems.

 Some health professionals consider that the fulvic acid in Shilajit can cease the irregular development of tau protein and decrease swelling and tenderness, conceivably convalescing Alzheimer’s symptoms.
-These studies are considered insufficient and require more research and clinical trials.
+The results are insufficient and needs more research and clinical trials.

 Sperm Count and Motility: